ottopaulsen/node-red-contrib-power-saver/docs/examples/example-simple-heat-capacitor-example.md

-# Simple heat capacitor startegy flow
+# Simple heat capacitor strategy flow

 ## Description
 The heat capacitor strategy utilizes a large body of mass, like your house or cabin, to procure heat at a time where electricity is cheap, and divest at a time where electricity is expensive.